 BPCC’s Phlebotomy (PBT) Program consists of a Pre-Clinical component and a Clinical component.
 Students may work at any pace (part time/full time) to complete the Pre-Clinical courses (i.e. Qualification Courses) and other requirements.
 While in the Qualification courses (which have to be completed with a “C” or better) students attend the Clinical Packet meeting and apply for admission to the clinical component.
 Allied Health Program Applications are available online.
 Students attend a Clinical Luncheon to learn in detail about clinical rotations.
 After admission to clinicals, students attend an orientation meeting to fulfill the requirements of the hospitals.
 After graduation, students sit for a national certification exam.
 Passing this exam qualifies students to work as a phlebotomist anywhere in the nation.
 The program is designed so that a student may complete the Pre-Clinical component in one semester (4 months) and the other required classes and clinical component in one semester (4 months).
 The phlebotomy program is one of the shortest programs at BPCC.

 Click here for the program curriculum.

 A student must enter clinicals within 2 years of passing ALHT 102/102L or they must sit for the final exams and skills tests again.
 If it has been 5 years since ALHT 102 was taken, the student must take ALHT 102/102L again before entering clinicals.

 To enter the Phlebotomy Program, a person must have a high school diploma or GED, and mark “Phlebotomy” as their major.
-Applications for admission to BPCC may be obtained online or on campus in building F.
+Applications for admission to BPCC may be obtained online or on the Bossier Campus in Building F.